FDA declares youth vaping an epidemic, announces investigation, new enforcement

 Gottlieb said the agency could also target "cartridge-based products" such as the USB-sized Juul, which is favored by teens and sold in convenience stores.
 Adults tend to use bulkier "open tank" vaping products, he noted.

+"We strongly believe kids shouldn’t use any tobacco products and take a number of steps to prevent kids from getting access to all tobacco products," he said.
+"For example, for participating retailers, our contracts require retailer training and signage, and that all sales must be done in a non-self-service fashion so retailers can check IDs."

+The makers of Logic, Vuse and Blu did not immediately respond to a request for comment.

-Juul CEO Kevin Burns has said restricting flavors “will negatively impact current adult smokers” who want to switch from smoking to vaping.
+Burns has also said restricting flavors “will negatively impact current adult smokers” who want to switch from smoking to vaping.

 He said the company would support “reasonable regulation” to restrict advertising and the naming of flavors such as cotton candy and gummy bear that target children.